Heritage Projects

 - Individual applicants must be at least 18 years old and a resident of King County when you apply and through the completion of your project.

-- Organizations, community groups, unincorporated or fiscally sponsored groups must be located and operate within King County.
+- Organizations, community groups, municipalities, Tribal governments, unincorporated or fiscally sponsored groups must be located and operate within King County.

-- K-12 schools, school districts, religious worship or instructions are not eligible.
+- K-12 schools and school districts are not eligible.

-- Individual applicants cannot represent or apply on behalf of ineligible entities.
+- Individual applicants may not represent or apply on behalf of ineligible entities.
+If you are representing an organization or a group, you must apply as an Organization.

 - Current 4Culture staff, 4Culture Board members, and Advisory Committee members may not apply as an individual.

-- If you receive funding, you’ll need to provide us with your Social Security number in order to receive payment.
-Organizations, community groups, and public agencies will need to provide us with a Tax ID or EIN in order to receive grant funds.
+- If you receive funding, individual applicants will need to provide us with your Social Security Number in order to receive payment.
+Organizations, community groups, and public agencies will need to provide us with an Employer Identification Number (sole proprietorship, LLC, S-Corp, General Partnership, nonprofit, etc.).
+Your EIN must be registered under the same group name as your 4Culture account.
+We cannot accept proprietorships under personal names or Social Security Numbers.
+If you have a fiscal sponsor, let us know in the application.

 Your Project

 - Your project must focus primarily on heritage and/or historical themes in King County.
-Heritage is defined as “the exchange of knowledge and experiences shaped by the past,” And includes local history, ethnic history, Native traditional cultures, folklore and intangible cultural heritage, historic and archaeological resources in King County.
+Heritage is defined as “the exchange of knowledge and experiences shaped by the past,” and includes local history, ethnic history, Native cultures, folklore and intangible cultural heritage, historic and archaeological resources in King County, heritage field service provider, and stewards of heritage spaces in King County.
 Historical themes can be about people, memories, places, communities, and events.
 For further definitions, please see Helping You Succeed section.

 - Your project must be accessible and provide public benefit to King County residents and visitors.